 The Aosta Valley is a marvel; towering snow-capped peaks, imposing fortresses, and dreamy castles.
 Historically part of the Savoie, there’s French flair to the wine, cuisine, and local dialect.
 But it was the Romans who left the most lasting mark.
 Aosta’s well-preserved monuments have earned it the nickname “Rome of the Alps.”
 We’ll spend three nights at luxurious Hotel Milleluci, while challenging the surrounding peaks each day.
 Climbs include the Gran San Bernardo (home of the famous dogs), Gran Paradiso National Park, and Cervino (the Italian side of the Matterhorn).

-June 24 - After breakfast with warm cappuccino, we’ll make a short transfer to the Val d’Aosta.
+Day 3 – After breakfast with warm cappuccino, we’ll make a short transfer to the Val d’Aosta.
 Skirt the ancient Fortress of Bard before challenging the 1640m Col d’ Joux.
 Or skip the climb and wind your way through quaint hillside hamlets, then past the perfect medieval castle of Fenis on your way to Aosta.
-Tonight we’ll join locals in the heart of the old city for dinner featuring valdostani specialties.
+Tonight we’ll join locals in the heart of the old city for dinner featuring Valdostani specialties.

-June 28 - Morning airport shuttles or stay on for our Dolomites trip.
+Day 7 – Morning airport shuttles or stay on for our Legendary Climbs trip.